-General Manager of the Schlumberger Riboud Product Center in Paris - Clamart, France (2002-2003) and he was VP Marketing of Schlumberger Middle East and Schlumberger Europe-Africa-Russia regions (2000-2001).
-Bernard holds a MSc degree in Physics from ESPCI, Paris, France, and a PhD in Mathematics from University Pierre et Marie Curie, Paris, France.
-He also has a Machine Learning certificate from Andrew Ng's course (Stanford Univ./Coursera).
-Bernard Montaron received the best oral presentation award at the APGCE 2017 conference for his paper on "Deep Learning Technology for Pattern Recognition in Seismic Data - A Practical Approach".
+Dr. Bernard Montaron is CEO of Fraimwork SAS, Paris, France, and CTO of Cenozai Sdn Bhd, Kuala Lumpur, Malaysia.
+Two startups created in 2017 that are specialized in the application of AI to various domains, and provide services to oil and gas companies for exploration and production.
+In 2015-2017 he was Chief Geoscientist of Beicip Tecsol in Kuala Lumpur.
+Prior to this, Bernard Montaron worked 30 years for Schlumberger where he held a number of positions in R&D and Marketing.
+He has worked for the oil and gas industry in Europe, in the US, in the Middle East, in China, and Malaysia.
+Bernard was General Manager of the Schlumberger Riboud Product Center in Paris - Clamart, France (2002-2003) and he was VP Marketing of Schlumberger Middle East and Europe-Africa-Russia regions (2000-2001).
+Bernard holds a MSc degree in physics from ESPCI, Paris, and a PhD in Mathematics from University Pierre et Marie Curie, Paris.
+He has a Machine Learning certificate from Andrew Ng's course (Stanford Univ./Coursera).
+Bernard received the best oral presentation award at the APGCE 2017 conference for his paper on "Deep Learning Technology for Pattern Recognition in Seismic Data - A Practical Approach".